yucheols/ENMs_In_R/tutorials/tutorial_2.md

 5) Now you will be working within this directory for this workshop.

-## 2. Load packages and prepare environmental data
+## Part 1.
+Load packages and prepare environmental data
 The terra and raster packages are for raster data handling in R, dplyr is for data frame manipulation and filtering, SDMtune is used for core model fitting and predictions, ENMeval is used to generate cross-validation folds, and rasterVis and ggplot2 packages are used for plotting model outputs in R.